szabgab/perlmaven.com/sites/en/pages/how-to-extract-strings-from-a-file.md

 ''
 ```

 That looks strange.
-The reason is that when there are <b>capturing parentheses</b> in the regex and you use the regex
+The reason is that when there are **capturing parentheses** in the regex and you use the regex
 in list context to get the matches returned, then instead of returning the actual matches, perl returns the strings
 that were matched by the parentheses.
-So let's change them to <b>non-capturing parentheses</b> by including `?:`
+So let's change them to **non-capturing parentheses** by including `?:`
 at the beginning of the sub-expression:

 ```perl